 The quintessential element in the first single from Ultraviolence, “West Coast,” is the dramatic switch between verses and the chorus.
 The woozy, swaying chorus that comes out of left field (left coast?) switches with such energy that it echoes the back and forth of the city.
 The first time you hear it, it’s startling, and then, eases into unique and memorable, and suddenly you’re pressing repeat over and over again.

 “Malibu” – Hole

 Don’t let the dreamy acoustic guitars at the beginning of “Malibu” trick you into thinking this song is a beach time cruiser.
 Malibu itself, a combination of celebrity homes and rehab facilities, does itself embody the dichotomy of a starstruck culture.
-And the song itself, both beautiful and painful, shares a dark side of celebritydom, and the dualities and dichotomies of that life.
+And the song itself, both beautiful and painful, shares a dark side of celebritydom and the dualities and dichotomies of that life.
 Alongside a potential escape route from the celebrity skin so many wear, Malibu also offers intrigue and a simultaneous request to “fly” towards it.
-A give and take, like the sea below, and a recognition of the ebb and flow in the Southern California life.
+A give and take, like the sea below, and a recognition of the ebb and flow of Southern California life.

 “San Andreas Fault” – Natalie Merchant

 It’s hard to say that a song is “hidden” in an album when it’s an opening track.
 But when hit single “Wonder” is track number two, it makes sense that Natalie Merchant’s ode to a movie star is lost among Tigerlily.
 When Merchant re-released the songs of Tigerlily on 2015’s Paradise Is There, you can’t miss it.
 Echoey and layered, it is the opening scene to the story of Natalie Merchant’s transcendence on both female singer-songwriters and Los Angeles.